oliverkiranbrown/app_backend/README.md

 #### Linux

-Linux users can use the script from ESS Community repo [`scripts/setup_dev_cluster.sh`](https://github.com/element-hq/ess-helm/blob/main/scripts/setup_test_cluster.sh) to set up a local cluster with a local CA.
+Linux users can use the script from ESS Community repo [`scripts/setup_dev_cluster.sh`](https://github.com/element-hq/ess-helm/blob/main/scripts/setup_test_cluster.sh) to set up a local cluster ready to use.

 #### MacOS & Windows